Equation-Free Coarse Control of Distributed Parameter Systems via Local Neural Operators: Numerical Results

 \textbf{The controlled PDE model.} Here, we build on our construction of the learned NO to now perform control tasks.
 The controller sampling time and the reporting horizon of the neural timestepper are both set to $\Delta t=0.001$.

 In practice, we do not have access to a fully trained controlled (``closed loop") timestepper $\Phi(u_n,z_n)$ -- that form of NO construction is the subject of current research.
-Instead, we adopt the approximation
+Instead, we adopt the model-based approximation

-where $B\in\mathbb{R}^{m\times 3}$ encodes the spatial actuator structure.
-This assumption corresponds to a discrete-time actuation scheme, in which the control input $z(t)$ is held constant over each sampling interval $[0,\Delta t]$ and is applied additively to the state after each autonomous timestep.
-Equation~\eqref{eq:controlled_discrete} should be interpreted as a first-order discrete approximation of the continuous-time control action.
-In continuous time, the exact contribution of the actuators would be represented through a Duhamel-type integral of the semigroup $e^{At}$ acting on $Bz(t)$.
-Our formulation amounts to neglecting higher-order terms and retaining the leading-order effect, which is justified here by the small timestep $\Delta t=0.001$.
+where $B\in\mathbb{R}^{m\times 3}$ corresponds to the spatial actuator configuration in Eq.~\eqref{eq:Bratu_parabolic_controlled}, which is also illustrated in the inset of Figure~\ref{fig:Bratu_results}(f).
 To validate our approach, we compare the NO-based controller against a high-fidelity timestepper where the controller is applied directly to the actual PDE.
-This timestepper employs a finite-difference (FD) scheme with forward Euler integration, using an inner time-step of $\Delta t_{FD}=0.0001$ within the outer control step of $\Delta t=0.001$.
+This timestepper employs a finite-difference (FD) scheme with forward Euler integration, using an inner time-step of $\Delta t_{FD}=5\times10^{-5}$ within the outer control step of $\Delta t=0.001$.
 This provides access to the true controlled timestepper $u_{n+1} = \Phi_{FD}(u_n,z_n)$, where the actuator effects are properly integrated into the dynamics.

 For both timesteppers, we design two controllers based on the reduced-order open-loop model $(F,D)$ described in Eq.~\eqref{eq:reduced_open_loop}: a discrete-time Linear Quadratic Regulator (dLQR) with weight matrices $Q=0.5 I$ and $R=dt^210 I$, and a pole-placement controller with desired eigenvalues $\mu_i = [0.30, 0.425, 0.55, 0.675, 0.80]$.